Outcomes of the 15th ASEAN-Japan Cybersecurity Policy Meeting6 October 2022

-The Cybersecurity Policy for Critical Infrastructure Protection was decided by the Cabinet.
+The Cybersecurity Policy for Critical Infrastructure Protection was decided by the Cybersecurity Strategic Headquarters.
 (Full text)17 June 2022

 The Cybersecurity Strategic Headquarters was established under the Cabinet in November, 2014 for the purpose of effectively and comprehensively promoting cybersecurity policies.
 The Cybersecurity Strategic Headquarters is headed by the Chief Cabinet Secretary, with his deputy - the Minister in charge of Cybersecurity - and composed of the Chairman of the National Public Safety Commission, the other relevant Ministers and knowledgeable experts from academia and business sectors.